Last Source Alignment Review: May 2026

 Pressure workflow

-Available Static Pressure, component pressure-loss budgeting, and blower-table-aware pressure review.
+Available Static Pressure, component pressure-loss budgeting, and blower-data-aware pressure review.

 Path calculation

-Total Effective Length, fitting equivalent length handling, and multi-path critical-path evaluation.
+Total Effective Length, fitting equivalent length handling, and critical-path screening.

 Sizing logic

-Friction Rate workflow, airflow targets, velocity screening, and terminal-face performance checks.
+Friction rate calculation, airflow targets, velocity screening, and terminal-face performance checks.

 Field diagnostics

-Flex compression penalties, restriction alerts, warning states, and report-facing diagnostics for field review.
+Flex compression and sag penalties, restriction alerts, warning states, and report-facing diagnostics for field review.

 Reference Defaults Posture

-Where installed-component data, manufacturer tables, or measured pressure losses are unavailable, the tool may apply bounded TradeHub defaults to preserve workflow continuity.
+Where installed-component data, manufacturer tables, measured pressure losses, or full fitting details are unavailable, the tool may apply bounded TradeHub defaults to preserve screening continuity.
 Those defaults support estimation and diagnostics only.

 Verification Posture

-This engine is maintained as a live duct-design reference workflow for pressure budgeting, friction-rate review, and trade-facing diagnostics aligned to the broader TradeHub mechanical source stack.
+This calculator is maintained as a live Manual D-style duct screening reference for pressure budgeting, friction-rate review, and trade-facing diagnostics aligned to the broader TradeHub mechanical workflow.

 Field-Use Limitation

 Measured field conditions, installed layout, blower performance, manufacturer data, local code amendments, and AHJ interpretation remain final.
-This alignment record does not replace field verification or stamped design review.
+This alignment record supports screening/reference use only and does not replace field verification or stamped design review.

-Open the Manual D Duct Design Calculator to review the corresponding live duct-design alignment workflow.
+Use the Manual D Calculator tool to review the corresponding duct-screening reference.

 Apply Verified Logic

-Launch TradeHub reference calculators to apply NEC and ACCA-aligned logic directly to field calculations, design validation, and permit-facing documentation workflows.
+Use the active TradeHub reference calculators to apply NEC and ACCA-aligned logic to field calculations, design screening, and documentation review.

 Electrical Suite

-NEC-aligned workflows for residential service sizing, voltage-drop analysis, and conductor planning.
+NEC-aligned calculators for residential service sizing, conductor planning, ampacity review, voltage-drop analysis, and raceway fill checks.

 Live Tool